C-Cuinn/Emerging-Technology-Project-2020/README.md

 This project is to produce a python webservice that accurately predicts wind turbine power output from wind speed values, as in a data set.
 This program should be able to take in a wind speed value and through machine learning train a model that is used to output a prediction of the amount of power generated.

 To run :

 λ set FLASK_APP=flask.py

 λ python -m flask run

+### This repository contains :

+✬ powergeneration.ipynb, The main project file.

+✬ Dockerfile, Contains commands required by docker to run the container.

+✬ powerproduction.csv, The dataset we are working with.

+✬ flask.py, Contains the routes required for webapp functionality.

+✬ README, What you are currently reading.

+✬ requirements.txt, the import needed by the program in order to be able to run.